aidapira/crypto-trading-bot-app/README.md

 ## Application Overview

-This is an application that will place buy or sell orders to BTC-USD.
-User can set the price limit and volume and specify a buy or sell trade and place their order.
+This application is a trading bot that will place buy or sell orders to BTC-USD when a target price is reached.
+User can set the target price and volume and specify a buy or sell trade.
+The bot will place orders every minute when BTC-USD price is less than target buy or greater than target sell prices.
-Once order is placed successfully, user can see their order status.

 ## Getting Started